imbbLab/v3c-viz/README.md

 ## Current limitations
 * Must use .gz compressed pairs file
-* Can only load .bed files into IGV viewers
-* Contacts (.interact file) are only shown on image view

 ## Getting started
 * Download the latest archive from the releases page